apache/guacamole-manual/src/installing-guacamole.md

 running `configure`, you find support for something you wanted is missing, simply install the corresponding dependencies and run `configure` again.

+During the configure process, the script will attempt to detect the version of FreeRDP installed on your system.
+It will first look for FreeRDP version 3, indicated as `freerdp3 ............ yes`.
+If FreeRDP version 3 is not found, it will then check for FreeRDP version 2, which would be shown as `freerdp2 ............ yes`.
+The output will reflect the specific version found, ensuring that the build process aligns with the available FreeRDP library.

 :::{important}
 All protocols that require a terminal (Kubernetes, SSH, and telnet) require that fonts are installed on the Guacamole server in order to function, as